Brad Temkin

-Brad Temkin (Chicago 1956) is an American photographer.
+Brad Temkin (born 1956 in Chicago) is an American photographer.
 He is known for his photographs documenting the human impact on the landscape.

+Career

+Temkin has taught photography at Columbia College Chicago since 1984.

+Temkin's first book, Private Places: Photographs of Chicago Gardens, was published in 2005.
+In 2009, he began a project entitled Rooftop, addressing what contemporary urban pioneers are doing to mitigate the consequences of non-renewable energy consumption and drawing attention to living architecture.

 Temkin's works are included in the permanent collections of the Art Institute of Chicago and Museum of Contemporary Photography.
-His images have appeared in such publications as Aperture, Black & White Magazine, Time magazine and European Photography.

-His first book, Private Places: Photographs of Chicago Gardens, was published in 2005.
-He teaches photography at Columbia College Chicago.

-Life and work

-In 2009, he began a project entitled, Rooftop, addressing what contemporary urban pioneers are doing to mitigate the consequences of non-renewable energy consumption and drawing attention to living architecture.